NielsLiisberg/procREST/README.md

 ## 3) Into action:

-From your browser type:
+From your browser type the following, where `myibmi` is the name or TCP/IP address of your system:
 ```
 http://myibmi:7007/procREST
 ```

-It will ask for a schema, so we suply out library procrest:
+It will ask for a schema, so we suply out library `procrest` where we put our procedure:
 ```
 http://myibmi:7007/procREST/procrest
 ```